 - An excellent range of books and resources to complement the curriculum.

 - A rich and diverse range of fiction to enhance a culture of reading and enjoyment of literature.

 - A well-stocked resource of digital and audio books.

-- A vibrant and stimulating learning environment, including spaces for study, collaboration and class learning.
+- A vibrant and stimulating learning environment, including spaces for study, collaboration and whole class learning.

-- A welcoming and comfortable atmosphere where student needs are supported by friendly and well-qualified library staff.
+- A welcoming and comfortable atmosphere where students’ needs are supported by friendly and well-qualified library staff.

 Reading and Research

 PLC is a reading and research community, and the libraries provide a wonderfully varied collection of fiction and literature that stimulates students to read widely.
 The libraries host guest authors such as Dianne Wolfer and celebrate different literary and community events such as Book Week and National Aboriginal and Islander Day Observance Committee Week (NAIDOC).
 PLC students also have the opportunity to participate in different literary events like the Tim Winton Writing Competition.

 The extensive fiction and non-fiction collections are complemented by a technology-rich environment that provides access to sophisticated databases and online resources.
 Use is made of federated search functionality and supporting library programmes to equip girls with the necessary skills to navigate an information rich environment and avoid ‘info whelm’.